LittleHeronCodes/Lazy2/README.md

 ## Version 0.1.4 To Do

 - [x] Style fix : Package startup message in `zzz.R`.
 Show version number.
-- [ ] Functions : `hypergeoTestForGeneset` : multiprocessing into option
+- [ ] Functions : `hypergeoTestForGeneset` : multiprocessing into option.
+- [x] Functions : `getEnrichmentFactor` : Fix total space for setA and setB.
 - [ ] Functions : `extractGeneList` : p value column into option.
 (Also check if column actually exists)
 - [x] Datasets  : Add last update info on data help page for `LazygeneInfo`